FormidableLabs/react-native-app-auth/docs/token-storage.md

 - [react-native-sensitive-info](https://github.com/mCodex/react-native-sensitive-info) - secure for iOS, but uses Android Shared Preferences for Android (which is not secure).
 There is however a fork that uses [Android Keystore](https://github.com/mCodex/react-native-sensitive-info/tree/keystore) which is secure
 - [redux-persist-sensitive-storage](https://github.com/CodingZeal/redux-persist-sensitive-storage) - wraps `react-native-sensitive-info`, see comments above
 - [rn-secure-storage](https://github.com/talut/rn-secure-storage)
+- [expo-secure-store](https://github.com/expo/expo/tree/master/packages/expo-secure-store) - secure for iOS by using keychain services, secure for Android by using values in SharedPreferences encrypted with Android's Keystore system.
+This Expo library can be used in "Managed" and "Bare" workflow apps.